 - You will receive support and mentorship.
-Similar to angel investing; you will have skilled and knowledgeable people on your board that will be able to help push your business onwards and upwards.
-As well as entrepreneurs, you will have bankers on your side who will be able to advise you how best to spend and save your capital
+Similar to angel investing; you will have skilled and knowledgeable people on your board that will be able to help push your business onward and upwards.
+As well as entrepreneurs, you will have bankers on your side who will be able to advise you on how best to spend and save your capital

 - You will see results quickly.
-Venture capitalists like to get results in a short amount of time, so they may be keen to push you and your business forward in order to get a satisfactory outcome.
+Venture capitalists like to get results in a short amount of time, so they may be keen to push you and your business forward to get a satisfactory outcome.
 This is definitely an advantage, but it could also be a disadvantage if the venture capitalists try and push you in a direction that you don’t want to go in

-- Strict regulation and processes are in place.
+- Strict regulations and processes are in place.
 Venture capitalists are strictly regulated – for example in America venture capitalists are regulated by the US Securities and Exchange Commission.
-This means that if you receive investment, it will be safe, and you will have recourse to complain if you think the investor is acting unfairly or not in your best interests
+This means that if you receive an investment, it will be safe, and you will have recourse to complain if you think the investor is acting unfairly or not in your best interests

 The disadvantages of venture capital funding

 - A loss of more control than with an angel investor.
 Venture capitalists will receive shares for their investment.
 They may also ask for a seat on your board.
 As they are asking for more money, they will request more shares than an angel investor might.
 A seat on the board will also mean that they have more of an active say in the decisions that are made

 - It can take a while to source funding: It can be hard to find a venture capitalist, and it may take a long time to convince them to come on board.
 It can often take weeks to set up an appointment just to see someone and arrange a pitch, and then months to get a decision!

 There are specific venture capital firms that you will need to approach to get funding.
 A lot of venture capital firms focus on a particular industry or size of business.